PhirePhly/micromirrors/doc/bootstrap-wasp.md

 * Power options - power loss: on
 * On-board devices - video: forced.
 Video buffer: 32M

-The typical Wasp2T configuration is 1x4GB SODIMM of RAM and a 2TB M.2 B key WDS200T2B0B SSD
+The Wasp2T configuration is 2x4GB SODIMM of RAM and a 2TB M.2 B key WDS200T2B0B SSD

 You will need two additional USB flash drives and an Internet connection to download the OS during the install.